Charles Glazier LICSW, CGP

 My private practice specializes in helping families with children who are affected by difficult-to-manage behaviors like tantrums, destructive and self-destructive behavior, and attention-deficit problems.
 I see many families who are affected by a family member's drug or alcohol abuse.
-I have a special interest in helping families who have "quirky" kids who may be affected by neurodevelopmental differences.

 B.A. magna cum laude, Harvard University, 1977